certified translator

 Write cover letters

-When applying for jobs, it is important to include a cover letter with your resume.
+When applying for jobs, including a cover letter and resume is important.
 This letter should briefly introduce yourself and provide context for your skills and experience.

-It should also highlight the job in question and explain why you are qualified for the position.
+It should also highlight the job and explain why you are qualified for the position.

 Remember that this document requires just as much attention as your resume!
-Make sure it is formatted correctly and includes relevant content to the job posting.
+Ensure it is formatted correctly and includes relevant content to the job posting.

-You should also include your contact information at the end of this document so that hiring managers will have an easier time reaching out if they want more information or decide they want to interview you.
+You should also include your contact information at the end of this document so hiring managers can easily reach out if they want more information or decide to interview you.

 After reviewing all of these steps, – practice typing!
 If possible, try transcribing speeches from various sources (lectures on YouTube, TED talks) so that you can get used to typing text verbatim without looking at it too much on screen.